Rekihyt/Sifu/README.md

     - records are types of types
     - record fields are type level entries
     - hashmaps of types can be used to implement row types
-    - type checking is a pattern match
+    - type checking is a trie match
-    - dependent types are patterns of types with variables
+    - dependent types are tries of types with variables

   - Compiler builds on the core language, using it as a library
     - complilation is creating perfect hashmaps from dynamic ones